Alpine Convention

 The Alpine Convention is a pioneer of its kind for sustainable living in the Alps and, as the first international treaty on sustainable development and the protection of an entire mountain range, is a pioneer of its kind.

 The Alps are a fascinating and spectacular mountain range stretching across eight countries: Germany, France, Italy, Liechtenstein, Monaco, Austria, Switzerland, and Slovenia.
 The challenges facing the Alps are often transboundary in nature and can best be addressed through cooperation.
-For this reason, the eight Alpine countries and the European Union founded the Alpine Convention to address these challenges together.
+For this reason, the eight Alpine countries and the European Union established the Alpine Convention to tackle these challenges together.

-Work is underway on various fronts to implement the Alpine Convention in Austria.
+Work is being carried out on various fronts in Austria to implement the Alpine Convention.

 Current Alpine Convention Projects